Take The First Step Now

 Hallucinations, convulsions, and delirium may also be present in rare cases.
 Your symptoms may be affected by the substance you were taking, how long you took it, and your dosage amount.

-It is possible that although the adverse physical reactions might persist for only days or even just a few weeks, the psychological consequences can last for months or even years.
+It is possible that the bad physical reactions may last only a few days or weeks.
+However, the psychological effects can last for months or even years.

 A patient navigator is ready to help.
 Our team of dedicated professionals are here to help 24 hours a day.

 The primary goal of detoxification programs is to make the withdrawal process as painless as possible.
-The underlying mental health, behavioral, and societal factors that lead to addiction are not often addressed during detox.
-As a first step in the recovery process, detoxification should be supplemented with other types of therapy.
+Detox programs often do not address the underlying mental health, behavioral, and societal factors that lead to addiction.
+As a first step in the recovery process, you should supplement detoxification with other types of therapy.

 Continuing therapy after detox can thus be critical to long-term recovery from alcohol or drug addiction.
 At the end of the detox process, you will discuss the best ways to sustain your recovery with your doctor.